chauandrew/nswn/README.md

 From the root directory, you can run:

+### `npm run dev`
-- `npm run dev`: Runs both the front-end and back-end servers locally on ports 3000 and 4000 respectively.
-This is meant to be used for development, so files should hot-reload as you make adjustments to them.
+Runs both the front-end and back-end servers locally on ports 3000 and 4000 respectively.
+This is meant to be used for development, so files should hot-reload as you make adjustments to them. **Alternatively, if** **you only want to run the front end, run** `npm start` **from** `/client`.

+### `npm build`
-- `npm build`: Initializes the build for production - in particular, it compiles the front-end scripts so that the backend serves static html instead of js.
+Initializes the build for production - in particular, it compiles the front-end scripts so that the backend serves static html instead of js.

+### `npm start`
-- `npm start`: Runs the backend server alone.
+Runs the backend server alone.
 Intended use is for production environments.